In October 2020, I was added to India’s blacklist and couldn’t return to my wife and family in India until it expired 500 days later.

 In this post, I’ll cover exactly what India’s blacklist is and everything I did to try to get removed from it.

 The following information is to the best of my knowledge.
-There is no official information available about the blacklist that I could find.
+There is no official information available about the blacklist available.

 What is India’s blacklist?